FALL CAMP: Mckenzie bridge, OR

 FRIDAY

-Following breakfast and our pre-ride briefing, we'll head up into the Willamette National Forest for an amazing ride.
+Following breakfast and our pre-ride meeting, we'll head up into the Willamette National Forest for an amazing ride.
 Today’s ride will focus a bit on riding in a group, but mainly climbing, braking efficiencies, and line choice.

 Plan for 4 hours on the bike before we return to Horse Creek Lodge for Lunch/Recovery Bar and a bit of downtime before the afternoon’s education session.
 We cap the day off with dinner and good conversation around the campfire.